 The question then becomes what is the reputational risk to the value of Apple’s brand equity by going all in on the ad game?
 Getting into the mud with Facebook, Amazon and Google is going to be a messy battle with all three companies under scrutiny from global regulators for anticompetitive business practices.

 Apple’s brand is their most valuable asset estimated by interbrand to be worth around $323 billion by Interbrand in 2020.
 I think that estimate is conservative when you look at their expanding margins.
 How much of that equity is put at risk by jumping into advertising game and losing the high ground on the privacy debate?
-How much damage will the continued hypocrisy of being embedded with the CCP in China while championing privacy as a human right do?
+How much damage will the continued deep ties with the CPoC in China while championing privacy as a human right do?